Diagnosing Hirsutism: Blood Tests, Ultrasound, and Other Labs

 Pelvic or abdominal ultrasound scan

 An ultrasound scan is a non-invasive imaging technique that lets the doctor ‘see’ what the internal organs are doing.
 In the diagnosis of hirsutism, it’s very likely that an ultrasound scan of the pelvis will be carried out.
-Conditions such as polycystic ovarian syndrome can be seen via ultrasound scan.
+Conditions such as polycystic ovary syndrome can be seen via ultrasound scan.

 Transvaginal ultrasound scan